Mary Astell: Religion and politics

-Having been exposed in her youth to violent political situations such as civil unrest and riots in the streets of Newcastle is probably what helped develop her interest in politics.
+Having been exposed in her youth to civil unrest and riots in the streets of Newcastle is probably what helped develop her interest in politics.
 She had idealised King Charles I and viewed his successors, William and Mary, as "illegitimate" rulers to the throne of England.
-Her Tory politics and English patriotism led her to reflect that 'it is better some innocents should suffer than the majesty of government, and herein the divine authority should be violated."
+Her unwavering support of Tory politics and the primacy of Anglicanism has caused her writings to be reevaluated in that context.